bacula-web/bacula-web/docs/source/02_install/configure.rst

 From Bacula-Web root folder, copy the file config.php.sample as below

-*Please note that since version 5.1.0, the config file is a PHP script.*
+.. note:: Please note that since version 5.1.0, the config file is a PHP script.*

 ::